PythonBlue/racra-wwise/README.md

 - **normalize** - for undoing realtime automation data and setting the volume to a constant gain between 0 and 1.
 Write in a CAkMusicTrack section in the generated TXTP files
 - **fVolume** - another method of adjusting volume, if realtime automation is not used.
 Write in a CAkMusicSegment
 - **fTempo** - the tempo of given music in a CAkMusicSegment.
 Likely only needed for transitioning from looping audio
-- **fTimeNumerator** - the first value of the time signature.
+- **fTimeNumerator** - the first value of the time signature in a CAkMusicSegment.
 Usually 4 in the game
-- **fTimeDenominator** - the second value of the time signature.
+- **fTimeDenominator** - the second value of the time signature in a CAkMusicSegment.
 Usually 4 in the game

 **Not all sounds specify volume or automation!
 Use at your own risk!**